home-assistant/core/README.md

 By using the Bus as a central communication hub between components it is easy to replace components or add functionality.
 For example if you would want to change the way devices are detected you only have to write a component that updates the device states in the State Machine.

+<a name='components'></a>
 ### Components

 **sun**
 Tracks the state of the sun and when the next sun rising and setting will occur.
-Depends on: latitude and longitude
+Depends on: config variables common/latitude and common/longitude
 Action: maintains state of `weather.sun` including attributes `next_rising` and `next_setting`

 **device_tracker**
 Keeps track of which devices are currently home.
 Action: sets the state per device and maintains a combined state called `all_devices`.
-Keeps track of known devices in the file `known_devices.csv`.
+Keeps track of known devices in the file `config/known_devices.csv`.

-**Light**
+**light**
 Keeps track which lights are turned on and can control the lights.

-**WeMo**
+It has [4 built-in light profiles](https://github.com/balloob/home-assistant/blob/master/homeassistant/components/light/light_profiles.csv) which you're able to extend by putting a light_profiles.csv file in your config dir.

+Registers services `light/turn_on` and `light/turn_off` to turn a or all lights on or off.

+Optional service data:
+  - `entity_id` - only act on specific light.
+Else targets all.
+  - `transition_seconds` - seconds to take to swithc to new state.
+  - `profile` - which light profile to use.
+  - `xy_color` - two comma seperated floats that represent the color in XY
+  - `rgb_color` - three comma seperated integers that represent the color in RGB
+  - `brightness` - integer between 0 and 255 for how bright the color should be

+**wemo**
-Keeps track which WeMo switches are in the network and allows you to control them.
+Keeps track which WeMo switches are in the network, their state and allows you to control them.

+Registers services `wemo/turn_on` and `wemo/turn_off` to turn a or all wemo switches on or off.

+Optional service data:
+ - `entity_id` - only act on specific WeMo switch.
+Else targets all.

 **device_sun_light_trigger**
 Turns lights on or off using a light control component based on state of the sun and devices that are home.
-Depends on: light control, track_sun, DeviceTracker
+Depends on: light control, track_sun, device_tracker
 Action:

  * Turns lights off when all devices leave home.
  * Turns lights on when a device is home while sun is setting.
  * Turns lights on when a device gets home after sun set.

-Registers services `light_control/turn_light_on` and `light_control/turn_light_off` to turn a or all lights on or off.

-Optional service data:
-  - `light_id` - only act on specific light.
-Else targets all.
-  - `transition_seconds` - seconds to take to swithc to new state.

 **chromecast**
+Registers 7 services to control playback on a Chromecast: `turn_off`, `volume_up`, `volume_down`, `media_play_pause`, `media_play`, `media_pause`, `media_next_track`.

 Registers three services to start playing YouTube video's on the ChromeCast.

 Service `chromecast/play_youtube_video` starts playing the specified video on the YouTube app on the ChromeCast.
 Specify video using `video` in service_data.

 Service `chromecast/start_fireplace` will start a YouTube movie simulating a fireplace and the `chromecast/start_epic_sax` service will start playing Epic Sax Guy 10h version.

-**media_buttons**
+**keyboard**
 Registers services that will simulate key presses on the keyboard.
 It currently offers the following Buttons as a Service (BaaS): `keyboard/volume_up`, `keyboard/volume_down` and `keyboard/media_play_pause`
 This actor depends on: PyUserInput